danyeaw/100-days-of-code/r1-log.md

 progress towards that today.
 I have also been thinking about trying to get some small freelance gigs on the side to start to build up a portfolio for getting a developer job or doing freelance full time.

+### Day 15: Jan 27 Sunday

+**Today's Progress**:

+- Fix the Gaphor main window so that it is resizable
+- Begin to replace the Gaphor Toolbox's custom wrapbox with the Gtk ToolPalette widget that provides similar functionality

+**Thoughts**: Got back in to working on Gaphor today which is great, I really want to push through getting a working version done.
+The ToolPalette drag and drop isn't currently working.

+### Day 16: Jan 28 Monday

+**Today's Progress**:

+- Got a working version of the script I started on Friday working.
+It is now called MagicDraw AutoBot, since it is a MagicDraw Product Line Engineering Transformer and Report Generator.

+**Thoughts**: Making a CLI tool with Python has been really fun and rewarding.

+### Day 17: Jan 29 Tuesday

+**Today's Progress**:

+- MagicDraw AutoBot now uses click's built in password mechanism and the getpass module to get the username automatically.
+Removed storing the password from the config files.
+Also switched to using a secure temp file and added a README.
+- Got drag and drop working in Gaphor with the new ToolPalette.

+**Thoughts**: Really happy I got drag and drop working since it is a little tricky with Gtk.
+The new ToolPalette is a big improvement.